coleifer/peewee/docs/peewee/api.rst

     :param str action: Action to take when resolving conflict.
     :param update: A dictionary mapping column to new value.
-    :param preserve: A list of columns whose values should be preserved.
+    :param preserve: A list of columns whose values should be preserved from the original INSERT.
     :param where: Expression to restrict the conflict resolution.
     :param conflict_target: Name of column or constraint to check.